FHantke/brave-browser-wiki/Chromium-rebases.md

 Make an appropriate fix for each situation.

-## Fix unit and browser tests build.
+## Fix unit and browser tests build

 Build unit and browser tests as usual: